-Homeward Bound announced that Summit School of Ahwatukee wins this year’s “Mighty Heart Award” for collecting the most diapers per student of all participating schools in Arizona!
+Homeward Bound announced that Summit School wins this year’s “Mighty Heart Award” for collecting the most diapers per student of all participating schools in Arizona!

 Homeward Bound, Arizona’s largest provider of transitional housing, is expressing its gratitude by scheduling a day for the Phoenix Suns Gorilla to visit Summit’s preschool through eighth grade students, and by giving a $1,000 to the school!